 Photo via claudia_d3091243

 Mexican birthday cake

-Bluprint member and cake artist claudia_d3091243 created this beautiful Mexican birthday cake.
-Finished in the Bluprint class Basic Fondant Techniques, this cake involves an incredible use of texture, from the sand to the cacti to the wood grain.
+Cake artist claudia_d3091243 created this beautiful Mexican birthday cake.
+This cake involves an incredible use of texture, from the sand to the cacti to the wood grain.
 The figure is dressed in a traditional and colorful poncho and sombrero, tying back to the classic banner placed around the bottom tier.
 Though not specifically made for a Cinco de Mayo celebration, this desert scene would be perfect for the occasion!

 Learn more about creating figures from fondant in the course Cake Topper Techniques: Figure Modeling with Anne Heap to duplicate similar people toppers for your cakes and cupcakes.

 Topsy turvy Cinco de Mayo cake

 In the course Topsy Turvy Cake Construction with Richard Ruskell, L2 Just Cakes built this fun and adorable Cinco de Mayo cake for a Mexican celebration!
 Utilizing the traditional Mexican flag colors of red, green and white, the three tiers were covered in fondant and individually cut decorations.
 Streamers in the coordinating colors are shooting from different locations, while the word FIESTA tops the cake.

 For further instruction on creating and personalizing your confections, be sure to check out the Craftsy class Custom Lettering & Monograms with Nicholas Lodge.